-Join us this spring as we support
+Join us as we continue to support

 Since 2008, members of our congregation have provided scholarship funds in addition to their annual stewardship pledge as sponsors or co-sponsors of a total of 237 students.
 In addition, the Elders, Deacons, and Choir each sponsor a student.
 We will be making a presentation during a worship service this month to seek 2021 support for the 57 students whose education has been disrupted by COVID-19.
 The annual scholarship amount is $840 per student, and sponsors are asked to commit a full or partial scholarship of a student and communicate with them periodically by email through Susan Ngari, the Social Worker who manages the program.

 Those of us who have visited Kenya and met these students are convinced that this FPC mission program is life-saving and life-giving for the young people who receive the gift of a high school education because of the generosity of people on the other side of the world.
 We hope you’ll consider joining us!
-For more information or to give a gift to the program, contact Mary-Stuart Alderman, , or Jeff Myers, email@example.com.
+For more information or to give a gift to the program, contact Mary-Stuart Alderman, , or Jeff Myers, .

 If you would like to learn more about being a Bahati Scholarship supporter, click here to access the sign up form.